In April 2019, the National Cyber Security Centre published their first ‘UK Cyber Survey’.

 Most common cyber threats

-Among those businesses the NCSC reported as facing breaches or attacks, the most common types are:
+Among those businesses the NCSC reported as facing breaches or cyber attacks, the most common types are:

 It’s also important to remember that cyber threats don’t just come from external sources but can come from inside your business, or through businesses you work with.